Want to know how to build a WordPress website?

-We’re going to go through step-by-step how to customize your WordPress site.
-Not everything will be important to you immediately, so you can skip ahead to whichever sections are relevant right now.
+Not everything in our step-by-step guide will be important to you as you may have already covered certain steps.
+You can skip ahead to whichever sections are relevant right now.
 Here they are:

 Before diving into code or hiring a developer, you need to have a plan.
 You want to make sure the site you end up with aligns perfectly with your business needs.